BUMETCS673/GroupProjectTemplate/README.md

 # GroupProjectTemplate
-Please make sure to modify this reame file as well as the "about" property of the project!
+Please make sure to modify this readme file as well as the "about" property of the project!